 The building's design places a strong focus on sustainability.
 The builders aim to minimise its impact on the environment while ensuring very healthy, safe and comfortable indoor conditions for our staff and visitors.
 To ensure sustainability, it is planned to apply criteria set by the Netherlands BREEAM-NL and the German BNB methods of environmental assessment.

-Construction will start in 2014.
-Delivery of the new building is currently planned for April 2017, while the rest of the project, including demolition of the existing “Tower” building and landscaping of the site, is expected to be completed in early 2019.
+Construction started in 2014.
+Delivery of the new building is currently planned for April 2018, demolition of the existing “Tower” building is currently planned for April 2019 and landscaping of the site is expected to be completed in early 2020.

 The existing building - now 40 years old - has suffered from natural ageing, exacerbated by recent harsh winters, and also no longer meets the needs of our staff.